Barrosasuchus

 Barrosasuchus is a genus of peirosaurid notosuchian from the Santonian of Argentina and part of the extensive peirosaurid record of Late Cretaceous Patagonia.
 It contains one species, Barrosasuchus neuquenianus.
 B. neuquenianus is known from an almost complete skull and the majority of the articulated postcranial skeleton, making it the best preserved Patagonian peirosaurid.

 Discovery and naming

-In February of 2001 the Museo Carmen Funes conducted a joint expedition with the Royal Tyrell Museum at the Sierra Barrosa Locality, 30km north-east of Plaza Huincul, Neuquén province.
+In February 2001 the Museo Carmen Funes conducted a joint expedition with the Royal Tyrell Museum at the Sierra Barrosa Locality, 30 km north-east of Plaza Huincul, Neuquén province.
 There the team uncovered the bones of dinosaurs and mammals, bird footprints and notably a nearly complete peirosaurid fossil from the Bajo de la Carpa Formation.
 The holotype, MCF-PV 413, was found lying on its ventral side, the skull articulated with the remaining skeleton which consisted of both forelimbs, most of the vertebral column up to the sacrals, one hindlimb and semi-articulate osteoderms that obscured parts of the fossil.
 The fossil was subsequently prepared in this state, keeping the elements in position.